 1. Ski the low season if you don’t have kids

 Ski holiday prices are not the same for the whole winter.
-The weeks of New Year and February half term are the most expensive: and in early December, most of January, mid-March and late-April they’re considerably cheaper.
-In fact, they’re up to 40% cheaper, and that’s before any late-booking discounts have been factored in.
+The weeks of New Year and February half term are the most expensive: and in early December, most of January, and mid-March they’re considerably cheaper.
+In fact, they’re often less than half the price, especially when late-booking discounts have been factored in.
 Just to take one example from the 2018-9 season: at the time of writing Chalet Papillon 1 in La Rosiere, operated by Ski Beat, costs £529pp for a week from January 5, chalet board, including flights and transfers, based on two sharing.
 Over half-term, it’s £1,349pp for the week starting February 16.

 2. Or target Easter and Christmas if you do